MataDesigns/EasyJSON/README.md

 - ✅ Allow custom mapping to and from JSON
 - ✅ Map properties that are also subclasses of EasyModel
-- ✅ Allow custom handler for a specific property
+- ✅ Allow custom handler for a parsing a specific property
 - ✅ Map subobjects
 - ✅ snake_case🐍 and camelCase🐪 support